SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 Instead of doing this, just ask the question!

 :::greybox
-"CTF Form Review - are you free in 30 mins?"
+"Hey, are you happy for me to publish the CTF Form?"
 :::
 :::good
 Good example - You have given immediate context